Nik0l/UTemPro/README.md

 * we predicted when a user will answer a question on a Q&A forum;
 * we estimated if a user will reply or retweet a message on Twitter;
-* we found who the most probably will 'like' your post on Facebook.
+* we found who the most probably will 'like' a post on Facebook.

 ### For data scientists: